Real Name | Natalie Dormer |

 - Wondering where Natalie Dormer is from?
 Natalie Dormer is from English!

-- Natalie Dormer works as a(n) Actress
+- What does Natalie Dormer do?
+Natalie Dormer's job is being a(n) Actress

 - Natalie Dormer was born on 1982 -February -11

-- Natalie Dormer is 42 years old
+- How old is Natalie Dormer?
+Natalie Dormer is 42 years old

 - Natalie Dormer's relationship status is Single